azaya-jr/Preliminary_AT1/README.md

 # Beta Version 1.2:

-Now identifies if two decks have the same name
+- Now identifies if two decks have the same name

+# Beta Version 1.3:

+- History is now logged under the user
+- History files now flushed when the deck is changed (or kept the same)

 ## Coming features:
 - Track Progress of different users/create a report